kiyaGu/personal-profile/README.md

 # Personal portfolio page
 This is a repository for holding my personal portfolio page project.
-The project/application is constructed throught using different technologies.
+The project/application is constructed through using different technologies.
 The following technologies have been in one way or the other used for constructing the application:
 #### Frontend
   * HTML5